petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

     PACKER ERR 2020/03/04 23:05:04 packer: 2020/03/04 23:05:04 Found command: if( TEST-PATH c:\DeprovisioningScript.ps1 ){cat c:\DeprovisioningScript.ps1} else {echo "Deprovisioning script [c:\DeprovisioningScript.ps1] could not be found.
 Image build may fail or the VM created from the Image may not boot.
 Please make sure the deprovisioning script is not accidentally deleted by a Customizer in the Template."}
     ```

 1. *Clean up*.
-After the build finishes, the VM Image Builder resources are deleted.
+After the build finishes, the VM Image Builder resources are deleted:

     ```text
     PACKER ERR ==> azure-arm: Deleting individual resources ...